aahmad4/Dermatol/README.md

 <h1 align="center">Dermatol</h1>

 <p align="center">
 Dermatol is a multiplatform application that: detects signs of skin cancer lesions using bleeding-edge AI technqiues, educates the user about skin cancer, and connects the user to the local dermatology community.
-This app was created as submission for the 2020 Livewell Student App Challenge with my group members Shiva (GH: shivaganapathy), Nico (GH: nico-jimene), and Aakash (GH: aakosk).
+This app was created as submission for the 2020 Livewell Student App Challenge with my group members Nico (GH: nico-jimene), and Aakash (GH: aakosk).
 I was the developer of the group so I was tasked with coding the app, designing the user interface, implementing all of the apps native features, securing the local database/user authentication system, building all the core functionality, and interfacing the machine learning components.
 </p>

 <p align="center">